 In 2018, Professors Charlotte Mattax Moersch and Dana Robinson from the UIUC School of Music inaugurate a new series, “Saturdays with Sebastian.”
 In monthly concerts over the next two years, they will perform the complete keyboard and chamber works of Johann Sebastian Bach.

-Mattax inaugurates the series in 2018 with spring concerts at the Krannert Art Museum on the second Saturdays of February and March, (February 10 & March 10).
-The March concert will feature Mattax Moersch performing the Goldberg Variations.
+Mattax inaugurated the series in the spring of 2018 with concerts at the Krannert Art Museum.
+In March concert featured Mattax Moersch performing the Goldberg Variations.

 For more information on upcoming Saturdays with Sebastian events, please visit our Upcoming Events & Tickets page.